 If providing this facility is not under your budget.
 Buy a bid water container and fill it with fresh water.
 Ask our team members to bring their hand wash.
 And tissues or disposable towels.
 By doing this, you will also get a satisfactory level of prevention from virus spread.

 Work systematically, ask your team to get their corona test done before coming to the location.
 The same things will apply to clients who wish to go and visit their product photoshoot.
 Once the test comes clear, start seeing the set.
 Make sure you gather fewer people even after testing.
 One trial will only work for seven days.
 For working on the next project, a re-test is mandatory.

 Interaction with Team

-Make it sure that all team is with mask and gloves.
+Make sure that all team is with masks and gloves.
 If anyone forgets to bring their masks and gloves, make nit available for them.
-If any member present on set experience any infection should be sent back home.
+If any member present on set experiences any infection should be sent back home.
 Inform Models, products, and team crew about social distancing guidelines.
 Mention less sharing of products to all.
 The makeup artist can instruct models to do their makeup themselves.